 Reserve & Shaler Land Protection Project

-Allegheny Land Trust is working to protect 62 acres of stunningly beautiful farm and forest land in the Girty’s Run Watershed in Reserve & Shaler Townships, upslope and upstream from Millvale Borough, and near downtown Pittsburgh.
-ALT is collaborating with the current landowner and a future farmer to protect the total 62 acres of land – 46.24 acres is to be acquired by ALT for permanent green space and 15.61 acres has recently been acquired by a new farmer for continued agricultural use (see map at the bottom of this page).
+In 2022, Allegheny Land Trust worked to protect 62 acres of stunningly beautiful farm and forest land in the Girty’s Run Watershed in Reserve & Shaler Townships, upslope and upstream from Millvale Borough, and near downtown Pittsburgh.
+Collaborating with the previous landowner and a future farmer, ALT was able to conserve the total 62 acres of land – 45 acres acquired by ALT for permanent green space and 15.61 acres acquired by a new farmer for continued agricultural use (see map at the bottom of this page).

-This project would protect the health and well-being of current residents and future generations, enhance the long-term attractiveness and viability of surrounding communities, and contribute to overall regional environmental sustainability.
-The benefits that could come from protecting this land are many:
+This project protects the health and well-being of current residents and future generations, enhance the long-term attractiveness and viability of surrounding communities, and contribute to overall regional environmental sustainability.
+The benefits that come from protecting this land are many: